huozhi/bunchee/README.md

 This will automatically discover files in `src/features/` and generate exports like `./features/foo`, `./features/bar`, etc. The wildcard `*` is substituted in both the export path and output path.

-### How Entries Are Built

-Entries that can share a module graph are grouped and built together, so a package with many exports does not pay for a rollup instance per entry/output pair — 50 exports in two formats plus types would otherwise be 150 of them.
-Within a group each entry still lands on the exact path its export condition declares.

-Two consequences worth knowing:

-- Code shared between entries becomes a chunk instead of being copied into every entry that imports it, so `dist` contains chunk files alongside the entries.
-- Re-exports of a sibling entry are emitted as named re-exports rather than `export *`, because the sibling's exports are known.

-Type declarations are the one part that cannot be shared — declaration emit is linear in entry count — so they are split across workers instead.
-Set `BUNCHEE_DTS_SHARDS` to override how many.
-Run with `DEBUG=1` to see the grouping and the shard layout.

-Some packages are built one entry at a time instead, which `DEBUG=1` also
-reports: `bin` entries, runtime or `development`/`production` export conditions, `'use client'` / `'use server'` boundaries, a single `-o` output, and watch mode.

 ### Output Formats

 **bunchee** detects the format of each entry-point based on export condition type or the file extension.
 It supports the following output formats: